bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/ticket-menu.rst

 Ticket Menu Module
 ==================

 Ticket menu modules are used to display an additional link in the menu above a ticket.
 You can write and register your own ticket menu module.
-There are 4 ticket menus (Generic, Lock, Responsible and TicketWatcher) which come with the OTRS framework.
+There are 4 ticket menus (*Generic*, *Lock*, *Responsible* and *TicketWatcher*) which come with the OTRS framework.
 For more information please have a look at the OTRS admin manual.

 Ticket Menu Module Code Example